bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 ### Start a Local IPFS Node (Insecure)

-To run an insecure, private node, you need to initialise your IPFS configuration by removing all of the default public bootstrap nodes.
+To run an insecure, private node, you need to initialize your IPFS configuration by removing all of the default public bootstrap nodes.
 Then we run the node in the normal way, without the special `LIBP2P_FORCE_PNET` flag that checks for a secure private connection.

 Some notes about this command: